Infospace-meta/midiff/README.md

-# Vue-learn
+# Midiff Institute
-Let's build with vue
+The Institute Website

 ## Initialising the repository
 > cd app